macnod/lru-cache/README.md

 Creates a new LRU cache with `SIZE` and `TEST`.

+Init forms:
-- `SIZE`: the maximum size of the cache.
+- `MAX-SIZE`: the maximum size of the cache.
 If the cache reaches `SIZE`, then a new entry causes the least-recently-used entry to be evicted, such that cache never exceeds `SIZE`.
 The default is 100.

-- `TEST`: The test function to use for the cache's internal hash table.
+- `TEST-FUNCTION`: The test function to use for the cache's internal hash table.
 One of `eq`, `eql`, `equal`, or `equalp`.
 The default is `equal`.

 #### `cache-put key value cache`